Review and road test of the SEAT Ateca

 Market and Model

-This car's a little pricier than it used to be: the asking figures start from around £23,000 and you're going to be paying just over £25,000 for the kind of trim level you'd really want.
-There's a choice of 'SE', 'SE Technology', 'FR', 'FR Sport' and a new top more SUV-orientated-spec, 'Xperience'.
+There's a choice of 'SE', 'SE Dynamic', 'FR', 'FR Sport', 'Xperience', 'Xperience Lux' and 'CUPRA' trim levels.
+The asking figures start from just over £24,500 and you're going to be paying around £28,000 for one of the sporty 'FR' variants many potential buyers will want.
 The 'Xperience' variant gets off road styling additions including black plastic lower trim, an aluminium finish valance and side mouldings and body-coloured surrounds for the wheel arches.
-The mid-range 'FR' trim level is now defined by a sportier visual with key accents, including a fresh grille design, special front and rear bumper mouldings, a fog lamp grill, mirror caps, unique side mouldings and bespoke exhausts, all finished in Cosmo Grey Matte.
+The mid-range 'FR' trim level is defined by a sportier visual with key accents, including a fresh grille design, special front and rear bumper mouldings, a fog lamp grill, mirror caps, unique side mouldings and bespoke exhausts, all finished in Cosmo Grey Matte.

 Cost of Ownership

 A little surprisingly, there's no trace of engine electrification here - for the time being anyway.
 The key news with this revised model is that the 1.0-litre TSI three cylinder petrol engine that most Ateca customers choose now features a new combustion process and a variable geometry turbocharger, which together improve efficiency by claimed 10%.
 The alternative entry-level diesel, a 115PS 2.0-litre TDI unit, has also been enhanced over the previous 1.6 litre TDI powerplant, now featuring a twin-dosing SCR system that cuts and NOx emissions significantly.
-Expect around 50mpg on the combined cycle and around 150g/km from this base diesel.
+The 2.0 TDI 150PS unit continues, managing up to 52.3mpg on the combined cycle and up to 141g/km in manual form.

 On to maintenance.
 Every Ateca has the same servicing requirements.
 A major service is required at 2,000 mile intervals, with an oil change every 10,000 miles.
 Cars that travel less than 10,000 miles a year require an inspection service with an oil change every 12 months.
 What else?
 Well there's SEAT's usual three year/60,000 mile warranty.
 That's unexceptional when rivals like Toyota and Hyundai offer five years of cover as standard and Kia offers up to seven years.
 However, the SEAT deal is extendable, so you might be able to negotiate on that.
 And it includes two years of Europe-wide roadside assistance.